Drakkar-Software/OctoBot-Docs/Installation/With-PIP.md

 }
 ```

-In this example, the second OctoBot\'s web interface is accessible at
+In this example, the second OctoBot's web interface is accessible at
 <http://127.0.0.1:8000>.

 Any port can be used except those already used by another OctoBot or any